StorePilot/storepilot-woo/readme.txt

 StorePilot connects easily to WooCommerce stores and enables Point of Sale functionality, together with a bunch of other features.

-Start using StorePilot by install the StorePilot desktop or mobile app available for macOS, windows, linux, iOS & android devices.
+Start using StorePilot by installing the StorePilot desktop or mobile app available for macOS, windows, linux, iOS & android devices.

 **This plugin will boost StorePilot with more features & improvements such as:**